-- A. Use of Annual Leave: - 1.
-The taking of annual leave is an absolute right of the RN, subject to the right of Management to determine and approve when leave may be taken. - 2.
-RNs may request or schedule annual leave and are entitled to use the entire 208 hours of annual leave they earn each year.
-Annual leave is subject to approval by the appropriate official. - 3.
-RNs are encouraged to take a minimum of two consecutive weeks of annual leave per year. - 4.
-The Department may advance up to 208 hours of annual leave to a RN as provided in Handbook 5011, Part III, Chapter 3, Paragraph 6.f.(2). - B. Accrual and Carry Over: - 1.
-Full-time RNs accrue annual leave at the rate of eight hours per each full biweekly pay period.
+- 1. In accordance with VA Handbook 5011 Part III Chapter 3, full-time RNs accrue annual leave at the rate of eight hours per each full biweekly pay period.
 Part-time RNs accrue annual leave at the rate of one hour per ten hours in pay status. - 2.
 If a full-time RN elects not to use all accrued leave: - a.
 Annual leave accumulates to a maximum carry over leave balance of 685 hours at the end of each leave year. - b.
 Generally, part-time RNs may not carry over more than 240 hours of annual leave at the end of each leave year. - 3.
-Accumulated annual leave exceeding the applicable limit is considered "use or lose" leave, meaning any unused balance over the maximum will be forfeited at the end of the leave year unless the annual leave was properly scheduled in advance and canceled by the Department for business reasons. - a.
+Accumulated annual leave exceeding the applicable limit is considered "use or lose" leave, meaning any unused balance over the maximum will be forfeited at the end of the leave year unless the annual leave was properly scheduled in advance and canceled by the Department for business reasons.

+- a.
 RNs in "use or lose" status are encouraged to schedule sufficient leave (at least 26 days) during the year to avoid the possibility of loss.
-The restoration of any leave lost under this provision is described in VA Handbook 5011. - b.
-The RN is encouraged to consider donating excess annual leave to another Federal employee in need of donated leave to cover illness or injury. - 4.
+The restoration of any leave lost under this provision is described in VA Handbook 5011, Part III, Chapter 3, Paragraph 6(f)(1)(d). - The RN is encouraged to consider donating excess annual leave to another Federal employee in need of donated leave to cover illness or injury. - 4.
 Between August 15th and August 31st of each year, the Department will notify RNs of the following: - a.
-A full-time RN can carry no more than 685 hours and a part-time RN can carry no more than 240 hours of annual leave; - b.
-RNs should request to use any amount of annual leave accrued and that will be earned during the rest of the leave year that is over the maximum carryover;
+A full-time RN can carry no more than 685 hours and a part-time RN can carry no more than 240 hours of annual leave; - RNs should request to use any amount of annual leave accrued and that will be earned during the rest of the leave year that is over the maximum carryover; - c.
+RNs who are in "use or lose" status should plan to schedule five weeks of annual leave during the planning period for the next calendar year; - d.
+Failure to use excess annual leave may result in forfeiture of any amount exceeding the maximum carryover amount; - e.
+Each RN may access their leave information by logging on to https://mypay.dfas.mil/mypay.aspx and accessing a current Leave and Earnings Statement (LES).
+Within the leave block on the LES, RNs will see a current leave balance and any amount of "use or lose" leave (if applicable) for that leave year. - 5.
+The notification requirement of Section 4 above cannot change the Department's requirements regarding the carry over or restoration of annual leave.